Integrated Circuit Enterprises Dataset using Qichacha and

 collects, processes, and summarizes data based on the enterprise information

-establishment dates, and operation statuses of IC enterprises in the PRD
+on the geographical locations, establishment dates, and operation statuses of

-region, and further uses the kernel density to explore the spatio-temporal distribution of
+IC enterprises in the PRD region, and further uses the kernel density to

-IC enterprise in the PRD region.
-The dataset is stored in .shp format and consists
+distribution of IC enterprise in the PRD region.
+The dataset is archived

-of 7 data files with a data volume of 45.8 MB (compressed to 1 file, 710 KB).
+in .shp format and consists of 7 data files with a data size of 45.8 MB

-Keywords: Integrated Circuits; Pearl River Delta region; Enterprise; Spatio-temporal distribution
+Keywords: integrated circuits; Pearl River Delta region;

 DOI: https://doi.org/10.3974/geodp.2022.04.14